odiogali/Dio/README.md

 **NOTE**: If the terminal is displaying errors involving the specified dependencies, you may need to run `go mod download <DEPENDENCY_NAME>` for github dependencies and `go get <DEPENDENCY_NAME>` for gopkg dependencies.

 Once everything has been setup and the program has been run, you should receive a formatted HTML email that looks like this, once a day. ![image](https://github.com/MisterBra1n/goSmartReviewer/assets/108496802/a5b12fdf-38b6-4674-8b58-61a99180d57f)![image](https://github.com/MisterBra1n/goSmartReviewer/assets/108496802/793bfaeb-8d39-4aaa-b239-1c71ee27f988)

+# Final Words
+The next thing regarding this project that I hope to implement is a renderer for the math expressions so that math expressions look neat even in your email.